Demon Hunter (album)

-Demon Hunter is the debut album by American metalcore band Demon Hunter, released through Solid State in 2002.
+Demon Hunter is the debut studio album by American Christian metal band Demon Hunter.
+It was released on Solid State Records on October 22, 2002.

 Recording

 The album was recorded in Drop C tuning.
 All of Demon Hunter's subsequent releases would be dropped even lower to Drop B. Industrial vocal elements are also featured in various songs.

 Touring and promotion

-The band joined Extol on tour in the summer of 2003.
+Demon Hunter joined Extol on tour in the summer of 2003.

-Demon Hunter's first single, "Infected," had a music video which debuted on MTV2's Extreme Rock and found considerable airplay on Fuse TV's Uranium.
+Demon Hunter's material first appeared on This Is Solid State Vol. 3 in February 2002, which included a demo recording of the band's song "Through the Black".
+"Through the Black" was later re-recorded for Demon Hunter's self-titled album.
+The band's first single, "Infected," had a music video which debuted on MTV2's Extreme Rock and found considerable airplay on Fuse TV's Uranium.
 The intense video revolves around two subjects; one, vocalist Ryan Clark, is shown using an extravagant dagger to carve the word "HELP" into a tree in the pouring rain.
-The second subject is a white collared man at a desk who is overcome with extreme panic for ambiguous reasons.
-He finally falls to the floor after repeatedly typing "help" on his monitor.
-Given Demon Hunter's overt Christianity, the video could be seen as people reaching out for a savior in their time of desperation.
-"Infected" would later be featured on the compilation album MTV2 Headbangers Ball.
+The second subject is a white collared man at a desk who, for ambiguous reasons, is overcome with extreme panic.
+The man finally falls to the floor after typing "help" repeatedly on his keyboard, with the word being shown on a monitor.
+"Infected" would be featured on the compilation album MTV2 Headbangers Ball in 2003.
+Demon Hunter was later included on Death, a Destination1, the band's second compilation album, in 2011.